jstac/quantecon_nyu_2016/README.md

 A completed class project is a GitHub repository containing

 * Code
+* A Jupyter notebook that pulls all the code together and runs it

-* A PDF document that looks like a short research paper describing the project, providing analysis and reporting results
+* A PDF document that provides analysis and reports results
+    * like a short research paper

 Good projects demonstrate proficiency with

 * good programming style
 * techical material discussed in the coure